2020 Finally Ending, But New Year's Revelries Muted by Virus

 “We did that because we know that it attracts up to 450,000 people into the city for one moment at midnight to enjoy a spectacular display and music.
 We are not doing that this year,” she added.

-New Zealand, which is two hours ahead of Sydney, and several of its South Pacific island neighbors have no COVID-19 cases, and New Year celebrations there are the same as ever.
+New Zealand, which is two hours ahead of Sydney, and several of its South Pacific island neighbors have no COVID-19, and New Year celebrations there are the same as ever.

 In Chinese societies, the Lunar New Year celebration that falls in February in 2021 generally takes precedence over solar New Year, on Jan.
 1. While celebrations of the Western holiday have been growing more common in recent decades, this year will be more muted.